dotnet/docs/docs/machine-learning/how-to-guides/load-data-model-builder.md

 3. Choose a category in the **Column to Predict (Label)** dropdown.
 4. From the **Input Columns (Features)** dropdown, confirm the data columns you want to include are checked.

 You're done setting up your data source file for Model Builder.
-Select the **Train** link to move to the next step in the Model Builder tool.
+Select the **Train** link to move to the next step in Model Builder.

 ## Load data from a SQL Server database